Love1117/Machine_learning-Projects/Machine_Learning Project/03_Deep Learning Projects/Convolutional Neural Network-CNN/CIFAR-10 images classification/README.md

 # CIFAR-10 Image Classification using Convolutional Neural Network (CNN)

-**📘 Project Overview**:

-*This project uses a Deep Learning Artificial Neural Network (ANN) to predict customer churn — that is, whether a customer is likely to stop or continue using a company’s services.

 # 🎯 Aim of the Project:

 The main aim is to build a robust image classification model capable of identifying and categorizing real-world objects automatically.
 This project showcases how CNNs can be used to power computer vision applications such as object detection, autonomous systems, and image recognition.